-Helvetica, The Iconic Font Both Loved And Scorned, Gets Its 1st Redesign In 36 Years
+Helvetica, The Iconic Font Both Loved And Loathed, Gets Its 1st Redesign In 36 Years

 It's been used by brands such as American Airlines, Panasonic and Toyota.
 It's all over the signage in the New York City subway system.
 Even Google, Apple and Netflix used it for a time.